muntasirhoq/Codeforces-problems/README.md

 # Codeforces-problems
-All UVA problems solved by me.
+All Codeforces problems solved by me.
 https://codeforces.com/